finom/docs.vovk.dev/docs/api.md

 ### `VovkErrorResponse` type

-(Advanced) Original shape of an object returned from the server when an error is thrown.
+Original shape of an object returned from the server when an error is thrown.

 ## Controller Types